chrisgscott/email-sequence-generator-api/project_roadmap.md

 - [x] Implement function calling for more structured OpenAI responses
 - [x] Develop a batching mechanism for generating large sequences
 - [x] Add progress tracking for email generation
+- [x] Create continuation logic for generating emails across multiple API calls
+- [x] Refactor OpenAI prompts into a separate file for easier management
+- [x] Implement more robust error handling in the generate_email_sequence function
+- [x] Update JSON structure for OpenAI function calls to include 'content' and 'subject' fields
+- [x] Implement graceful handling of missing 'content' or 'subject' keys in OpenAI responses

 ## Notes